phoenixdnsvpn/phoenix-vpn/README.md

 - **Tun2Socks**: The "VPN" layer.
 It captures all IP traffic from the Android TUN interface and transparently forwards it through the VayDNS tunnel.
 - **f35**: The E2E resolver scanner.
 To proble and rapidly measuring the latency and reliability of DNS resolvers across a network.

+### Transparency & Purpose
+VayDNS VPN is a transparent, source-available project dedicated to promoting digital freedom and providing secure internet access for users in countries facing heavy internet censorship.
+The primary objective of this software is to facilitate open communication and information access through DNS tunneling technology.
+This project is strictly educational and humanitarian in nature; it does not target, exploit, or attack any systems, networks, or infrastructure.
+The source code is made available for public audit to ensure transparency and trust within the community of users who rely on these tools for safe and restricted-free connectivity.

 ## Key Features
 - **Encrypted Configuration:** Supports pre-configured "Default Servers" that are protected by a native go security layer, preventing the leakage of private infrastructure details in public builds.